is a Role-Playing Game

 - Drill Sergeant Nasty: General Arlo, who also happens to be Tal's father.

-- DRM: The PC version has Starforce, which made installing it difficult even on computers it was officially designed for, and due to how ancient the version of Starforce was included, it would make running the game on 64-bit operating systems nigh impossible (though 32-bit systems also have their own problems).
-However, it was discovered that with the DRM removed, the game installs and runs rather well.
+- DRM: The PC version has Starforce, which made installing it difficult even on computers it was officially designed for, and due to how ancient the version of Starforce included was, it would make running the game on 64-bit operating systems nigh impossible (though 32-bit systems also have their own problems).
+When the DRM is removed, the game installs and runs fine.

 - Fartillery: An early boss uses his farts as a weapon, which not only do damage but also poison you.